tonaczew/Game_Of_15/readme.md

 ## Installation

 - Make sure you have at least Java 8 installed on your machine.
-- Clone this repository to your local machine using the command
+- Clone this repository to your local machine using the command:

 `git clone https://github.com/tonaczew/Game_Of_15.git`
 - Open the project in your preferred Integrated Development Environment.